 Please know that the 'Next term likely to be offered' information provided within a given course abstract is indeed a projection.
 Such information is provided to aid students with future enrollment planning and course sequencing.
 While a given course is likely to be offered during a given semester, we cannot definitely guarantee that said course will be offered at that time.

-FALL 2016 COURSE ABSTRACTS
+FALL 2017 COURSE ABSTRACTS

-Please be advised that certain sections are restricted to either fulltime (MBA/Specialized Masters) or part-time students, respectively.
+Please be advised that certain sections are restricted to either fulltime (MBA/Specialized Masters) or Professional MBA students.

-This information will be noted under the "Special Considerations" section of the course information.
+This information can be found under the "Special Considerations" section of the course information.